-CEO Neil Gordon Named Finalist for Nonprofit Excellence Award
+CEO Neil Gordon Honored with 2023 Nonprofit Excellence Award

-BOSTON, MA (May 24, 2023) The Massachusetts Nonprofit Network (MNN) announced that Discovery Museum CEO Neil Gordon has been selected as a finalist for the 2023 Nonprofit Excellence Award in the Leadership category.
+ACTON, MA (June 7, 2023) The Massachusetts Nonprofit Network (MNN) announced yesterday that Discovery Museum CEO Neil Gordon was selected winner of the 2023 Nonprofit Excellence Award in Leadership.

-This year, an independent panel of judges reviewed over 135 nominations for the Nonprofit Excellence Awards.
-The 30 finalists range from large education providers to small arts organizations, and represent different regions of Massachusetts.
+This year, an independent panel of judges reviewed more than 135 nominations for awards in six categories.
+The 30 finalists ranged from large education providers to small arts organizations and represented different regions of Massachusetts.

 ###